wazuh/wazuh-documentation/source/_templates/installations/basic/elastic/common/elastic-multi-node/generate_certificates.rst

     - Three ``elasticsearch`` instances, #1, #2 and #3 with their respective IPs ``10.0.0.2``, ``10.0.0.3`` and ``10.0.0.4``.
 All belong to three Elasticsearch cluster nodes.
 In case of configuring an Elasticsearch multi-node cluster with four or more nodes, more ``name`` sections can be defined with their respective names and IPs.

-    The IPs must be replaced with the corresponding IP for each instance in your environment.
+    The IPs must be replaced with the corresponding IP for each instance in the environment.

     In the following steps, a file that contains a folder named after the instance defined here will be created.
 This folder will contain the certificates and the keys necessary to communicate with the Elasticsearch node using SSL.